 The castle is marked on two different Pont maps, published in the late 16th century.
 On a map of the area of Auchtergaven and Kinclaven it is named Inchtreuy and drawn as a pair of towers joined by a wall or lower block through which is an arched gateway.
 The left tower seems to be four or five storeys in height with crenellated battlements while the right tower is three or four storeys in height with a pitched roof.

 On a map of Lower Strath Tay from Dunkeld to Benchil which partly covers the same area it is marked as Inchtyruy and drawn as a large four or five storey tower with crenellations.

 The property seems to have remained in the hands of the Ross family into the 17th century as on the 9th of March 1605 Robert Ross received a charter of the lands of Inchstravie, while a charter dated the 5th of December 1606 confirms John Ross as owning the lands of Inchstrevie.

-Thomas Nairne of Muckersie, a neighbouring property to Inchbervis, acquired the lands of Mains of Auchtergaven from Christina Ross, the daughter and co-heiress of John Ross, on the 14th of May 1605, and it may be that the Nairne family also took possession of the lands of Inchbervis around this time as by 1627 they were owned by Thomas’s son, Robert Nairne.
+Thomas Nairne of Muckersie, a neighbouring property to Inchbervis, bought the lands of Mains of Auchtergaven from Christina Ross, the daughter and co-heiress of John Ross, in April 1605, and it may be that the Nairne family also took possession of the lands of Inchbervis around this time as by 1627 they were owned by Thomas’s son, Robert Nairne.